 Yes, it is possible to do this.
 In the case of multiple data nodes, it is advisable (but not required) for each node to use a different data directory.
 If you want to run multiple SQL nodes on one machine, each instance of mysqld must use a different TCP/IP port.

 Yes, it is possible to use DNS and DHCP for cluster hosts.
 However, if your application requires “five nines” availability, you should use fixed (numeric) IP addresses, since making communication between Cluster hosts dependent on services such as DNS and DHCP introduces additional potential points of failure.

-IPv6 is supported for connections between SQL nodes (MySQL servers), but connections between all other types of MySQL Cluster nodes must use IPv4.
+IPv6 is supported for connections between SQL nodes (MySQL servers), but connections between all other types of NDB Cluster nodes must use IPv4.

-MySQL Cluster does not provide any sort of automatic failover between SQL nodes.
+MySQL NDB Cluster does not provide any sort of automatic failover between SQL nodes.
 Your application must be prepared to handle the loss of SQL nodes and to fail over between them.

 You can also use the traditional functionality provided for this purpose in mysqldump and the MySQL server.
 See Section 4.5.4, “mysqldump — A Database Backup Program”, for more information.

 What is an “angel process”?

 This process monitors and, if necessary, attempts to restart the data node process.
 If you check the list of active processes on your system after starting ndbd, you can see that there are actually 2 processes running by that name, as shown here (we omit the output from ndb_mgmd and ndbd for brevity):